 - Get to know more about them.
 If you weren’t able to talk about their interests before a project, this may be a great time to get to know more about your volunteers.
-Consider sending a survey, or set up a quick phone call or meeting.
+Consider sending a survey or setting up a quick phone call or meeting.

 Volunteer retention and volunteer management should be about building a relationship with your volunteers.
-Communication is key to building relationships with your volunteers, so be sure to touch base with them often to keep your organization top of mind.
+Communication is key to building relationships with your volunteers, so be sure to touch base with them often to keep your organization at the forefront of their minds.

 6. Ask Your Volunteers To Donate

 The most important thing you can do to improve your volunteer retention rate?
-Say “Thank You.”
-And then say it again and again.
+Say “thank you.”
+Then say it again.
+And again.

 Your volunteers are some of your most valuable supporters.
 They donate their time, effort, and skills to make a difference in their community and support a cause that inspires them.
 They’re more likely to donate to your cause than non-volunteers, too.
 Your base of volunteers is one of your biggest assets—make sure they understand how much you appreciate them.